Install the Compiler

 Webpack

-yarn add tamagui-loader
+yarn tamagui-loader

 We have a full example of a plain Webpack or Vite setup in the simple starter accessible through npm create tamagui@latest, which shows a complete configuration with more detail.